-How much negative equity is in your car depends on a few different factors:
+How much negative equity is in your car depends on a few different factors, such as:

 Here, you will learn more about equity, upside-down loans, and how to get rid of a car with negative equity!